bioinform/somaticseq/utilities/dockered_pipelines/README.md

 Each caller (with the exception of SomaticSniper here) will be split into 12 threads based on equal number of base pairs interrogated in each thread.
 Then, it will create the SomaticSeq script that merges those 7 callers.
 This command defaults to majority-vote consensus.

-Since it's `--aciton echo` (default), it will just echo the mutation caller scripts locations, but these scripts will **not** be run.
+Since it's `--aciton echo` (default), the path of the scripts will be echo'ed onto the stdout.

-If you do `--action qsub` instead, then those mutation caller scripts will be qsub'ed via a common cluster management system.
-You'll still need to mantually run/submit the SomaticSeq script after all the caller jobs are done.
+Then, these scripts will be executed locally using 12 threads (due to `--run-workflow-locally`) in the following orders:

+1) All the individual callers will be executed 12 at a time (due to `--threads 12`).
+After they are all complete,
+2) SomaticSeq will be run on each of the 12 threads, and then
+3) Merge results from the 12 indepedent threads (12 equal sized regions).

 ```
 makeSomaticScripts.py paired \